nf-learning/prag_prog_exercises/README.md

 # Pragmatic Programmer Exercises

-Solutions to challenges from Pragmatic Programmers
+Solutions to challenges and exercises from "The Pragmatic Programmer", in Java, Javascript or Python.

-View README's in each folder for details/
+View README's in each folder for more detail.